catherine-krtv/enterprise-placement-approach/README.md

 pharmacy — Emphasizes requirements for pharmaceutical industries, including clean environment standards and logistical needs.

-shipbuilding — Concentrates on access to ports, water depths, and heavy industry requirements for shipbuilding.
+shipbuilding — Concentrates on access to ports and heavy industry requirements for shipbuilding.